viperproject/gobra-book/src/basic-array.md

 `exists` should be used sparingly.
 It can be a heavy burden for the verifier to find a witness among many possible values.
-We show later how we can often use `ghost` code instead.
+We show later how we could use a `ghost` return value instead.

 [^1]: